hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 Electron Holography
 *******************

-HyperSpy provides the user with two classes which can be used to process electron holography data:
+HyperSpy provides the user with a class which can be used to process electron holography data and electron wave data in general:

-* :py:class:`~._signals.hologram_image.HologramImage`
 * :py:class:`~._signals.electron_wave_image.ElectronWaveImage`

-The usage of both classes is explained in the following sections.
+The usage of the class is explained in the following sections.